CHILD CUSTODY IN NEW JERSEY

 12. The extent and quality of the time spent with the child prior to or subsequent to the separation;

 13. The parents' employment responsibilities;

 14. The age and number of the children.

-If you live in these areas, or any other area of South Jersey and are fighting for child custody, child support, alimony, spousal support, parenting time or visitation, then contact my office immediately for a free consultation.
+If you live in South Jersey and are fighting for child custody, child support, alimony, spousal support, parenting time or visitation, then contact my office immediately for a free consultation.
 I treat every client with extra-special care and go over the evidence and facts of their case, in-depth, so that no stone is unturned in their legal defense.